georgetor2020/aws-parameter-store/lab2/README.md

 <details>
 We could have used any database, or other AWS service which requires credentials or configuration detail.

-The lab is using a Serverless version of Aurora for it's unique ability to scale to 0.
+The lab is using a serverless version of Aurora for it's unique ability to scale to 0.
 With Serverless Aurora, after a period of time when there are no connections to the database, it shutsdown.
-This is particularly interesting for a development or lab database, as it is very cost effective.
-When the database is down, you pay for just the storage used.
+This is particularly valuable for a development or lab database, as it is very cost effective.
+When the database is down, you pay for only the storage used.
 It's a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.

 When a connection is received, the database restarts.
 The database restart time is elongated, typically between 20 and 40 seconds.
-After this one "cold start", connection times are comparable with other MySQL databases.
+After this one _"cold start"_, connection times are comparable with other MySQL databases.
 </details>

-One way to do this in cloud9, is to navigate to lab2 in Cloud9's left panel, and double click on the file named **aurora.yaml.**
+One way to edit a file in cloud9, is to navigate to lab2 in Cloud9's left panel, and double click on the file named **aurora.yaml.**

 <div align="center">